Military Award Ceremony Indoors

 Frequently asked questions

-The Connect Program is currently available for military and first responder organizations.
+Core Connections is currently available for education, health, military and first responder organizations.
 Adaptations of the program are under evaluation in healthcare, religious communities, youth settings, and other workplaces.
-We will make the program available as results validate these adaptations.

-What makes Connect different from other mental health programs?
+What makes Core Connections different from other mental health programs?

-Unlike traditional programs that react to crises, Connect takes a proactive stance on wellness promotion, focusing on building strong, cohesive networks and developing protective strengths that benefit all members, regardless of their risk level.
+Unlike traditional programs that react to crises, Core Connections takes a proactive stance on wellness promotion, focusing on building strong, cohesive networks and developing protective strengths that benefit all members, regardless of their risk level.

-What outcomes can organizations expect from implementing Connect?
+What outcomes can organizations expect from implementing Core Connections?

 Organizations will see a notable improvement in team cohesion, a decrease in adverse outcomes related to stress and mental health, and an overall enhancement in their members' well-being and operational readiness.